Azerbaijani Central Bank holds another currency auction | News.az

 - Economics

+The currency auction was held with participation of the State Oil Fund of Azerbaijan (SOFAZ).

-The Central Bank of Azerbaijan (CBA) announced the average rate of the Azerbaijani manat against the US dollar at 1.7008 AZN/USD after a currency auction held on August 17.
+The Central Bank of Azerbaijan (CBA) announced the average rate of the Azerbaijani manat against the US dollar at 1.7009 AZN/USD after a currency auction held on September 5, the CBA told APA-Economics.

 The currency auction was held with participation of the State Oil Fund of Azerbaijan (SOFAZ), said the CBA.